pingryiRT/ChatClient/README.md

 # ChatClient
-A text-based instant messaging client, built off of our P2P network.
+A text-based instant messaging client, built on P2PPlatform.

 # Usage
-Not currently functional.
-For a functional version, check out our ChatClient project.
+Make sure that P2P Platform is installed and on your `$PYTHONPATH`.

+Then `cd` into the project directory and launch `python Interface.py`

 # Goals